kaffarell/id-parser/README.md

 * Step 3:
 	* get value ( f.e.: result = valueof_int("age") ) = value of identifier age is now stored in the integer result

+### Writing values
+Same steps as above but open the file with init(filename, "w") and use the function write().
+The function write(char* identifier, int value), takes the identifier as a char array and the new value as a integer.
+The value will than be written to the identifier specified.
 ## Id-files
 ### Structure
 `identifier = value`